ConfSched/ConfSched/docs/admin.md

 You can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-14-04) to get a LAMP stack consisting of Ubuntu 14.04, Apache, MySQL, and PHP.
 Development was done using a LAMP stack so this is the recommended setup.

+Note: We edited the /etc/apache2/envvars file to set the group and user for apache to use.

 You can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server) to install NodeJS and npm on Ubuntu 14.04.

 To install bower, we use npm.
 We recommend to install it globally.
 To do so, run the following: